 In support of his IFP motion, plaintiff has submitted an affidavit that is required to include "a statement of all assets (he) possesses."
 It appears from the information currently before the court, that plaintiff is without funds to pay the filing fee.

-Nevertheless, it is within the court's discretion whether or not to authorize commencement and prosecution of a civil lawsuit without prepayment of fees.
-28 U.S.C. § 1915(a)(1); Lewis v.
-Center Market, Fed.Appx.
+Nevertheless, it is within the court's discretion whether or not to authorize commencement and prosecution of a civil lawsuit without 28 U.S.C. § 1915(a)(1); Lewis v.
+Center prepayment of fees.
+Market, 378 Fed.Appx.
 780, 784 (10th Cir.
-2010)(citing 28 U.S.C. § 1915(a))(unpublished)(cited as persuasive authority). "[A] plaintiff seeking to proceed IFP before the district court" must not only show "a financial inability to pay the required filing fees," but the existence of a reasoned, nonfrivolous argument on the law and the facts in support of the issues raised in the action" as well.
+2010)(citing 28 U.S.C. § 1915(a))(unpublished)(cited as persuasive authority). plaintiff seeking to proceed IFP before the district court" must not only show "a financial inability to pay the required filing fees," but the existence of a reasoned, nonfrivolous argument on the law and the facts in support of the issues raised in the action" as well.
 Lewis, 378 Fed.Appx. at 785 (citing Lister v.
-Dep't of Treasury, 408 F.3d 1309, $1312 (10^{\text{th}} \text{ Cir. } 2005)).^1 It has reasonably$ been held that a person should not be allowed to proceed IFP if his or her complaint is "so lacking in specific facts that the court must invent factual scenarios which cannot be inferred from the pleadings."
-See Luedtke v.
-Gudmanson, 971 F.Supp.
-1263, 1267 (E.D.
-Wisc.
-1997)(citing Smith-Bey v.
-Hospital Administrator, 841 F.2d 751, 758 (7th Cir.
-1988)).
-In addition, the district court may deny IFP status when the claims the plaintiff seeks to assert either fail to state a claim upon which relief may be granted or are frivolous.
+Dep't of Treasury, 408 F.3d 1309, 1312 (10th Cir.
+2005)).2 It has reasonably been held that a person should not be allowed to proceed IFP if his or her complaint is "so lacking in specific facts that